Who’s Really In Control? How Your Gut Microbiome Impacts Your Mental Health

 Because each person’s gut microbiome is particular to them, there is no universal diet that’s good for everyone.
 This is where Viome comes in.

-Viome’s powerful metatranscriptomic technology and revolutionary AI analysis helps you identify the perfect diet for you and your gut microbiome.
-Viome isn’t claiming to cure any of the above diseases but instead offers deep insight into your gut microbiome.
-Your Viome recommendations tell you exactly what to eat to feed beneficial microbes, and balance the microbiome.
+Viome’s powerful metatranscriptomic technology and advanced AI analysis AI analysis helps you identify the diet for you and your gut microbiome.
+Your Viome food recommendations tell you exactly what to eat to feed beneficial microbes, and maintain a balanced microbiome.

 Resources: